krissen/historical_stats/README.md

 ## Features

 - **Any source entity:** Works with any numeric sensor or entity with a numeric state.
-- **Configurable measurement points:** Define as many time-based statistics as you want, such as "max last 7 days", "mean last 30 days", "value 24 hours ago", or "total change this month".
+- **Configurable measurement points:** Define as many time-based statistics as you want, such as "max last 7 days", "mean last 30 days", "value 24 hours ago", "total change this month", or "sum last year".
+- **Custom time ranges:** Specify both the starting point and the ending point for each measurement.
-- **Multiple statistics per time window:** Easily select several statistics (min, max, mean) for a single period in one step.
+- **Multiple statistics per time window:** Easily select several statistics (min, max, mean, sum) for a single period in one step.
 - **All configuration via UI:** No YAML or manual editing needed; set up and edit everything through Home Assistant’s user interface.
 - **Entity attributes:** All measurements/statistics are available as attributes on one virtual sensor.